NVIDIA - Amazon EC2 Instances with P and G Series

 Amazon EC2 G3 Instances

-Accelerate your graphics-intensive workloads with powerful GPU instances G3-instance_HERO-ART
+Accelerate your graphics-intensive workloads with powerful GPU instances

 Amazon EC2 G3 instances are the latest generation of Amazon EC2 GPU graphics instances that deliver a powerful combination of CPU, host memory, and GPU capacity.
 G3 instances are ideal for graphics-intensive applications such as 3D visualizations, mid to high-end virtual workstations, virtual application software, 3D rendering, application streaming, video encoding, gaming, and other server-side graphics workloads.